Quick answer

 Quick checks

-- Is the mower on?
-Sounds obvious but the self-propel on the LM2102 only engages when the blade safety bar is also pulled.
-Self-propel doesn't work with the mower off.
+- Is the mower actually on?
+Sounds obvious, but self-propel on the LM2102 only engages when the blade safety bar is also pulled.
+Self-propel doesn't run with the mower off.

 - Is the battery healthy?
 A weak battery can run the blades but not have the current headroom to drive the self-propel motor.
 Try a fully charged pack.